10 Reasons To Try Natural Birth Control

 9. It will be easier for you to get pregnant, when you decide to.

-Getting to know your body’s natural windows of fertility and infertility will make it easy to know when to aim for sex dates.
+Getting to know your body’s natural windows of fertility will make it easy to know when to aim for sex dates.

 I also attribute the myriad problems women have trying to get pregnant once they come off hormonal birth control to years of altering hormones and suppressing ovulation.